smartrent/elixir-styler/docs/pipes.md

 ### Unpiping Single Pipes

-Styler rewrites pipechains with a single pipe to be function calls.
+Quokka rewrites pipechains with a single pipe to be function calls.
 Notably, this rule combined with the optimizations rewrites above means some chains with more than one pipe will also become function calls.

 ```elixir
 foo = bar |> baz()